minecraftforum/documents/rules/rules.md

 Supporting piracy or requesting pirated content as well as posting pirated content is not allowed on the forums.

 > If someone is supporting, requesting, promote, or ask for help for pirated content, the moderator should delete the instance and issue a Piracy Support/Request/Promotion warning.
 If the member posted the pirated content, they should delete the instance and issue a Pirated Content warning.
-If they have already receive the warning, issue it again and post a Member Administrative Review under the Trello Forum Moderation board.
+If they have already received the warning, issue it again and post a Member Administrative Review under the Trello Forum Moderation board.

 ## Sharing the Minecraft.jar

 Sharing Minecraft files is against the Minecraft Terms of Use, regardless of the reason for sharing.
-Therefor, it's against the Minecraft Forum rules.
+Therefore, it's against the Minecraft Forum rules.

 > The moderator should delete the post and issue a Sharing Minecraft.jar warning.